 When discounts are not allowed by the manufacturer, then companies like CleverTraining and PowerMeterCity could (& do) offer store credit to be used against later purchases of other products.

 Wherever you live I would buy from a dealer in your country/region.
 You might save $/£/eu10 by shipping from overseas but if ever a return is needed you will have notable costs.

 I can’t see any great new ‘invention’ to materially change pedal power meter functionality (famous last words) – although Shimano cleat support would be great.

-Otherwise, I expect the evolution new models to chip away at the relatively small number of issues that need addressing, which range from: accuracy; cleat compatibility; battery type; support for carbon cranks; support for elliptical chainrings; battery life; durability; special metrics; and dimensions (stack height and Q-factor).
+Otherwise, I expect the evolution new models to chip away at the relatively small number of issues that need addressing, which range from: accuracy; cleat compatibility; battery type; support for carbon cranks; support for elliptical chainrings; battery life; durability; special metrics (yet more cycling dynamics); and dimensions (stack height and Q-factor).

 I’d say that, for most people (including myself) that all those issues are sufficiently sorted out in the 3 major products as of now.
 But there ARE differences so let’s come back to the present and look at the differences that exist in more detail.

-ASSIOMA and Vector and LOOK/KEO compatible.
-P1 effectively is.
+ASSIOMA and Vector are LOOK/KEO compatible.
+P1/P2 effectively is too.

 0 degrees and 9 degrees (red) float are also available on LOOK.
 The meaning of the colour varies on other brands (eg Shimano red has no float whereas an Xpedo red has 6 degrees)